Arbitrator and mediator

 Paralegal

 Paralegals assist lawyers in their work.
-They undertake some of the same work as lawyers but do not give advice to consumers of legal services.
+They do some of the same work as lawyers but do not give advice to consumers of legal services.

 The paralegal is a relatively modern phenomenon in British legal circles.
 The role has transferred across from the US where paralegals have operated in a support role in law firms for many years.

-Firms usually look for law graduates or non-law graduates who have completed the Common Professional Examination or Graduate Diploma in Law to fill paralegal roles.
-Some of the larger firms, however, will look for graduates who have also passed the Legal Practice Course.
+Firms usually look for law graduates to fill paralegal roles.
+Some also look for non-law graduates who have completed the Common Professional Examination or Graduate Diploma in Law.
+Larger firms may look for graduates who have also passed the Legal Practice Course.

-Paralegal vacancies are generally not well advertised so a good approach is to submit your CV to firms or organisations which you are interested in working for.
-Publications such as the Law Society Gazette run advertisements for these positions.
+Paralegal vacancies are generally not well advertised.
+A good approach is to submit your CV to firms or organisations that you are interested in working for.
+Publications such as the Law Society Gazette also run advertisements for these positions.

 Visit the National Association of Licensed Paralegals website